neutralvibes/KoolApi/README.md

 ## Sources other than AsyncWebserver

-To use the api from other sources you use a `ApiCharRequest`.
+To use the API from other sources you use a `ApiCharRequest`.
 The json to parse should contain the following keys:-

 * requestKey - points to the uri handler, defaults to `$_uri`
 * method to call in uppercase - `GET`, `PUT` etc...